HHSIDEAlab/mlvs/README.md

 The examples below are demonstrated with "curl", a command-line web client that is installed on Mac OSX and Linux and can be downloaded for Windows.
 Curl is just used as an example.
-You could use many other tools or pretty much any programming language.
+You could use many other tools or almost any programming language.

-Below is an example request using curl.
-In this example, the server is "somelicenseauthority.example.com", the state is "WV", the license type is MDR, (Medical Doctor) and the license number is "234234534".
+In the curl example below, the server is "somelicenseauthority.example.com", the state is "WV", the license type is MDR (Medical Doctor), and the license number is "234234534".

     curl https://somelicenseauthority.example.com/license/WV/MDR/3242345345.json